LittleSilvr/RS2_3D_Printed_Robot/README.md

 Instructions on how to use your project, including examples of command-line options, API calls, or user interfaces.

-License:
+## License:

 This project is open source.

-Contacts:
+## Contacts:

-For any questions or inquiries, please contact Alexander Robinson at alexander.w.robinson@student.uts.edu.au.
+For any questions or inquiries, please contact:
+ - Alexander Robinson at alexander.w.robinson@student.uts.edu.au.

-Contributing:
+## Contributing:

 Instructions on how others can contribute to your project, including guidelines for submitting bug reports, feature requests, and pull requests.